etingof/pysnmp/docs/source/examples/contents.rst

 It comes in several flavours: one synchronous and a bunch of bindings to popular asynchronous I/O frameworks.
 Those varieties of APIs bring subtile differences, mostly to better match particular I/O framework customs.
-Unless you have a vary specific task, one of high-level APIs might solve your SNMP needs.
+Unless you have a very specific task, the high-level API might solve your SNMP needs.

 .. toctree::